🌱 Seed: Definition, Characteristics, and Germination Testing

 - Swelling of seed due to imbibition of water by osmosis.
 Water uptake is the very first step, softening the seed coat and activating internal biochemistry.

 - Initiation of physiological activities such as respiration & secretion of enzyme.
-The seed shifts from a dormant metabolic state to an active one.
+Water uptake also stimulates gibberellin activity, which in turn promotes hydrolytic enzymes.

 - Digestion of stored food by enzymes.
 Reserve starches, proteins, and fats are broken down into simpler forms the embryo can use.